 Ripe Mango Curry or simply mango curry recipe is today's special dish.
-The traditional name is "Mambazha Pulissery".
-We had a great spring break last week and it was even more special as we got to celebrate 'Vishu', a traditional festival, on 14th April which marks the beginning of our new year !!
-In Kerala, Vishu is celebrated by bursting firecrackers and enjoying yummy traditional food.
+The traditional name of this curry is "Mambazha Pulissery".
+We had a great spring break last week and it was even more special as we got to celebrate 'Vishu', a traditional harvest festival, on 14th April which marks the beginning of our new year .
+In Kerala, we celebrate Vishu by bursting firecrackers and enjoying yummy traditional food called 'Sadya'.
+Mango curry or Mambazha Pulissery is one of the items in the 'Sadya"

-The previous night, the deity and worship place of the Lord is decorated with flowers, fruits, coins, vegetables, and ornaments.
-It is considered auspicious and supposed to bring in good luck in the New Year if the decorated view is the first sight one sees when one wakes up in the morning (usually around 4 am ).
-The other highlight is the traditional food 'Sadya' or banquet that is prepared and served which includes many vegetarian dishes.
+The previous night, flowers, fruits, coins, vegetables, and ornaments are decorated in front of the deity.
+This brings in good luck in the New Year especially if the decorated view is the first sight one sees when one wakes up in the morning (usually around 4 am ).
+The other highlight is the traditional food 'Sadya' or banquet which includes many vegetarian dishes.

-Since it was a holiday weekend, went all out to make most of the items.
+Since it was a holiday weekend, we made most of the items.
 It is one of the best ways to keep the kids in touch with our traditions staying away from their homeland.
-'Neyappam' is one of the main dishes that is made during this festival and I posted the recipe for that in an earlier post.
-Here are a few clicks of the 'Sadya'.
-It is usually served on a banana leaf and I was so excited to be able to find fresh banana leaves in the local grocery store this time.
+'Neyappam' is also one of the main and popular dishes of this festival.
+Here are a few clicks of the 'Sadya' that we serve on a banana leaf, I was happy to find fresh banana leaves in the local grocery store and used them.

-I hope to post each one of the recipes from the sadya in the coming posts and tag them.
-It will be a long post if I were to type in all of them in one.
+I will post each one of the recipes from the sadya in the coming days and tag them.
+It would be a long post if I were to type in all of them in one.
+This post is for the ripe mango curry which is a favorite of many folks.

 How to make Ripe Mango Curry?

-Ripe Mango curry is also called 'Mambazha Pulissery '.This curry is sweet, sour, tangy and so delicious, it gets all your taste buds alive.
-The first time I heard about this recipe I was not sure how a ripe mango can be used in a curry but so glad I tried and it turned out to be absolutely yum!
-So here you go the recipe details are below.
-Enjoy!
+Ripe Mango curry is also called 'Mambazha Pulissery '.This curry is sweet, sour, tangy and so delicious, that it gets all your taste buds alive.
+The first time I heard about this recipe I was not sure how a ripe mango can be used in a curry but so glad I tried and it turned out to be yummy!

 - 2 mangoes ripe peeled and cut into 1 inch